Car Buying

 Within the franchise agreements that dealers sign with their OEMs they do not have rules that prevent them from marking up vehicles beyond the suggested retail price.
 If automakers wanted to be consumer advocates and cap the price of their vehicles, they could do this by simply adding and enforcing a price cap rule with their dealer body.

 This will likely never happen.
 Why?
-Because gross profit on new cars has never been higher (upwards of 16% for Lithia Automotive), and automakers and dealers alike are enjoying this new reality.
+Because gross profit on new cars has never been higher, and automakers and dealers alike are enjoying this new reality.
 If automakers attempted to stop their dealers from selling above MSRP they would be picking a fight with their best customer (remember, the dealer buys the inventory from them!).

 Common Add-ons & Accessories